-The terms used in this Technical Standard shall be as defined in Clause 2 of MRTS01 Introduction to Technical Standards.
-Additional terms used in this Standard shall be as defined in Table 2.
+The terms used in this Technical Specification shall be as defined in Clause 2 of MRTS01 Introduction to Technical Specifications.
+Additional terms used in this Specification shall be as defined in Table 2.

-Table 2 - Definition of Terms
+Table 2 - Definition of terms

-Term Definition Gabion A steel wire mesh cage which is filled with rock particles and used to construct a retaining structure.
-Mattress ttress A steel wire mesh cage which is filled with rock particles and used to line a drainage channel.
-Spillthrough rough That portion of an embankment constructed adjacent to and under a bridge abutment.
+Term Definition Gabion A steel wire mesh cage which is filled with rock particles and used to construct a retaining structure Mattress A steel wire mesh cage which is filled with rock particles and used to line a drainage channel Spillthrough That portion of an embankment constructed adjacent to and under a bridge abutment